BioDAS/biodas.github.io/wiki/ProServer_Tutorial.md

 `[mysource]`
 `state        = on`
-`adaptor      = myplugin`
+`adaptor      = tutorial`

-This file configures ProServer with a DAS source called 'mysource' using the 'Bio::Das::ProServer::SourceAdaptor::myplugin' adaptor, and turns it on.
+This file configures ProServer with a DAS source called 'mysource' using the 'Bio::Das::ProServer::SourceAdaptor::tutorial' adaptor, and turns it on.
 Now start ProServer with this file instead of the example one using the -c option: